 Access is by permit, which can be obtained from the Shropshire Wildlife Trust.

-This reservoir, operated by South Staffordshire Water Authority, is maintained by pumping water from the nearby Severn, which keeps much of the water surface open in severe weather when most other pools are frozen.
+This reservoir, owned and operated by South Staffordshire Water Authority, is maintained by pumping water from the nearby Severn, which keeps much of the water surface open in severe weather when most other pools are frozen.
 The reservoir is one of the best places for wildfowl in the County and the marsh at the north end has an impressive species list – an excellent place for Water Rail and a colony of Reed Warblers.
 Chelmarsh is also good to see Osprey passing through on passage, especially in the autumn.
 The gull roost is also worth a visit during the winter months, with over 10,000 birds regularly recorded, including a selection of the rarer gulls.
-Access is restricted to public rights of way and the path to the scrape requires a permit from the SOS.
+Access is restricted to public rights of way.

 The grid reference is for Pole Bank on the top of the Long Mynd, a large area of upland, 6 km wide in the north and extending 10 km southwards, gradually narrowing down to the tip at Plowden.
 Much of the area is managed by the National Trust which has a visitor centre in Carding Mill Valley (SO443946), close to Church Stretton.
 A few roads give access to the higher land where there is limited parking but the country is best seen by walking up one of the many valleys which intersect the hillsides.
 Carding Mill Valley can be busy with visitors in summer but most visitors stay in the lower parts of the valley.
 Together with the Stiperstones to the west, these hills are a good place for upland species like Meadow Pipit, which are common, and Merlin, which is rarer.
 Ravens and Red Kites are increasing in number, Buzzard and Kestrel are regularly seen whilst Hobby is often noted in summer.
 The slopes of the Long Mynd may provide views of Ring Ouzel in passage but this species no longer breeds here.
 Hen Harrier occasionally turn up, especially on passage, as do Dotterel, mainly in spring but numbers vary from year to year.